semmelsamu/strichliste/README.md

 ## About

 This is a digital tally sheet ("Strichliste") for our snack / drink bar.
 Users can create a "prepaid" account, deposit money and buy articles with their balance.
 Admins can manage articles, categories and users.
-Some easter eggs are also installed :)
+Some easter eggs are also installed! :)

 ## Technical Overview